The Specialized Phenom Expert is the winner of our Editors' Choice Award. As the favorite among our testers, it was taken on many adventures.

 The Phenom was designed for XC mountain bike racing.
 It excels at its intended purpose, but we found it to be equally good for cyclocross, and road use.
 It scores higher than the Fabric Scoop, thanks to its ability to function well across a range of cycling disciplines.
 It does have a full cutout, which we would prefer not to see in a cyclocross saddle, due to mud and water issues.
 Other than the cutout, we have no complaints and cannot think of a use we would not recommend the Phenom for.
 Very few saddles can truly perform without compromise for multiple disciplines of riding, but the Phenom is the best saddle we have tested when it comes to versatility.
 It also includes threaded SWAT compatible mounts on the bottom of the saddle.
 These mounts can be used with Specialized SWAT products for carrying tools or flat repair kits.

-The Specialized Phenom Expert is the winner of our Editors' Choice Award for its amazing performance characteristics, and a level of versatility that is unmatched.
+The Specialized Phenom Expert takes our top award for its amazing performance characteristics, and a level of versatility that is unmatched.
 It is rare to find a saddle that can do it all, and even more unheard of to find one that does it all without compromise.
-The Phenom strikes the balance of pro level performance with all day comfort, and while not cheap, it is far from the most expensive saddle we tested.
+The Phenom strikes the balance of pro-level performance with all-day comfort, and while not cheap, it is far from the most expensive saddle we tested.